Barsha-bytes/cartpole-reinforce-baseline/README.md

 **MSDS Data Science Practicum | Barsha Kakshapati**

 ## Project Overview
-This project compares **Vanilla REINFORCE** and **REINFORCE with a Learned Baseline** in the `CartPole-v1` environment.
-The goal is to prove that a baseline reduces gradient variance for more stable convergence.
+This project implements and compares **Vanilla REINFORCE** and **REINFORCE with a Learned Baseline** using `CartPole-v1`.
+The goal is to prove that a baseline (Critic) reduces gradient variance for more stable convergence.

 ## Key Results

 ### 1. Performance Comparison
-![Impact of Variance Reduction](./visuals/Impact%20of%20Variance%20Reduction.png) *The Baseline agent (Blue) demonstrates a steeper and more consistent learning curve than the Vanilla agent (Red).*
+![Impact of Variance Reduction](./visuals/Impact%20of%20Variance%20Reduction.png) *The Baseline agent (Blue) demonstrates a steeper and more consistent learning curve compared to the Vanilla agent (Red).*

 ### 2. Critic Convergence
 ![Critic Convergence](./visuals/Critic%20Convergence.png)